-In recent years the GOJ has moved to sell holdings in SOEs, recently exemplified by the sale of three sugar factories to the Chinese firm COMPLANT (incorporated in Jamaica as the Pan-Caribbean Sugar Company); the sale of Air Jamaica to Caribbean Airlines (which resulted in the GOJ owning 16% of Caribbean Airlines); the sale of the Pegasus Hotel to local hoteliers (Quivin Group); and the sale of Wallenford Coffee to AIC International Investments.
-The GoJ also plans to divest its holdings in Clarendon Alumina Partners, Kingston Container Terminal, and Norman Manley International Airport.
-The GOJ has substantial holdings in Jamaica's oil refinery and ports, some local tourist attractions and resorts, and a 19.9% stake in Jamaica Public Service Company (JPS), the island's electricity provider.
+In recent years the GOJ has moved to sell holdings in SOEs, recently exemplified by the sale of sugar factories to the Chinese firm COMPLANT, selling Air Jamaica to Caribbean Airlines (as a result of this transaction, the GOJ now owns 16% of Caribbean Airlines), selling holdings in Pegasus Hotels to Mr. Kevin Hendrickson, and pending plans for the GOJ to divest its holdings in Clarendon Alumina Partners, Kingston Container Terminal, and the Wallenford Coffee Company.
+The GOJ has substantial holdings in Jamaica's oil refinery and ports, some local tourist attractions and resorts, and a 19.9% stake in Jamaica Public Service Company (JPS) the island's electricity provider.

-Private firms compete with SOEs on fair terms in Jamaica.
-Jamaican SOEs generally lack the same profitability motives as private enterprises, as the GOJ often finances loss-making activities.
-For that reason, Jamaica's IMF program prioritizes divestment from some of the GoJ's most inefficient investments.
+Private firms are viewed as having the ability to compete with SOEs on fair terms in Jamaica.
+Jamaican SOEs generally lack the same profitability motives as private enterprises, as the GOJ often finances loss making activities.
 Jamaica does not have a sovereign wealth fund or an asset management bureau.